klaygomes/karma-typescript-preprocessor2/README.md

-This preprocessor uses [gulp-typescript transpiler](https://www.npmjs.com/package/gulp-typescript) a great plugin mainted by [ivogabe](https://github.com/ivogabe) and other 21 contributors.
-Among its best fetuares we highlight:
+This preprocessor uses [gulp-typescript transpiler](https://www.npmjs.com/package/gulp-typescript), a great plugin mainted by [ivogabe](https://github.com/ivogabe) and other 21 contributors.
+Among its best features we highlight:

  - Very fast rebuilds by using incremental compilation
  - Very good error reporting handle